Stanisławów Voivodeship: Demographics

 The Voivodeship's capital was Stanisławów (now Ivano-Frankivsk in Ukraine).
 In 1921 was inhabited by 1,339,191 people, and its population density was 72.9 persons per km2.
-Ukrainians and Ruthenians constituted 68% of the population, especially in the countryside.
-Poles, distributed across the entire Voivodeship, made around 23%, Polish Jews (mainly in towns), around 7%.
+Ukrainians and Ruthenians constituted 70% of the population, especially in the countryside.
+Poles, distributed across the entire voivodeship, made around 22%, Polish Jews (mainly in towns), around 7%.
 Also, there were smaller communities of Galician Germans.
-In 1931 the population grew to 1,480,300 (mainly among Polish settlers) and the density to 88 persons per km2.
+In 1931 the population grew to 1,480,285 and the density to 88 persons per km2.

+According to the census of 1921 the Stanisławów Voivodeship was inhabited by 1,339,191 people, of whom by nationality 70.2% were Ruthenian (Ukrainian), 21.8% were Polish, 6.8% were Jewish, 1.1% were German and 0.1% all others.
+By religion 74.3% were Uniate or Orthodox, 14.3% were Roman Catholic, 0.8% were Protestant and 10.6% were Jewish.

+In 1931 the voivodeship had 1,480,285 inhabitants, of whom by mother tongue 68.8% spoke Ukrainian and Ruthenian, 22.4% spoke Polish, 7.4% spoke Yiddish and Hebrew, 1.1% spoke German and 0.3% spoke other languages.
+By religion 73% were Greek Catholic and Orthodox, 16.6% were Roman Catholic, 0.8% were Protestant, 9.4% were Jewish and 0.2% were others.

+The results of the 1931 census (questions about mother tongue and about religion) are presented in the table below:

 Geography

 The Stanisławów Voivodeship's area was 16,894 square kilometers.
 It was located in south-eastern corner of the country, bordering Tarnopol Voivodeship to the northeast, Lwów Voivodeship to the west, Czechoslovakia (Between 1919 and 1938), Hungary (Between 1938 and 1939) and Romania to the south.
 It was in large part covered by forests of the Carpathian Mountains, with numerous mountain spas (Worochta, Skole, Dolina, Żabie, Sławsko, Woronienka, Jaremcza, Kuty).
 The landscape was hilly (in the north) and mountainous (in the south), with Hoverla in the Chornohora range as the highest peak (2060 meters above sea level).
 The other significant mountain range was the Gorgany.

 The main river was the Dniester, which also marked border with the Tarnopol Voivodeship.
 Other rivers were: the Prut, the Stryj and the Cheremosh (the last one was at the same time bordering Poland from Romania).